Tennessee’s “Castle Doctrine” does not protect your castle.

 The castle doctrine, more appropriately called the Tennessee castle presumption, only applies when the individual is in certain locations – “a residence, business, dwelling or vehicle”.
 The terms business and dwelling are defined in the statute to include locations that the common dictionary definitions might not include.

-The presumption arises only if a third party “unlawfully or forcibly” enters the protected location.
+The presumption arises only if a third party “unlawfully and forcibly” enters the protected location.

 There are some additional provisions in the statute that will render the castle presumption inapplicable including whether the individual was using the location to commit a felony or a Class A misdemeanor.